 5. Hot desking

-Work is no longer like grammar school, where rigid rules dictated who you sit next to and must be seated for the majority of the day.
+Work is no longer like grammar school, where rigid rules dictate who you sit next to.
 Collaboration in the workplace is now happening in lounge areas, couches, and cafeterias, for example.
 New work trends have shown you don’t have to be strapped to your desk for 8 hours to be considered a productive employee.
 Enter hot desking.

 Hot desking is a new trend where employees no longer have mandatory assigned seating.
 Instead of an assigned desk, employees rotate through public, open spaces.
 Modern workplace collaboration is fluid and encourages employees to interact with other people they might not normally chat with outside of their departments.